 All UF MBA students who are US citizens or permanent residents are eligible for Federal (Stafford) loans, and private loans.
 You must be accepted for enrollment at UF before you are considered for financial aid, but you should apply for aid before being admitted.
 To apply for Federal Direct Unsubsidized Stafford loan funding, you must complete the Free Application for Federal Student Aid (FAFSA).
 You may apply as early as October 1st prior to the upcoming academic year.
 The academic school year runs from Fall through Summer (i.e. to apply for aid for Summer 2017 you must complete the 2016/17 FAFSA and to apply for aid for Fall 2017 and Spring 2018 you must complete the 2017/18 FAFSA which is available October 1, 2016).
 Financial aid is awarded on a first-come, first-served basis so apply as early as possible to be considered for the most, and best aid.

 Is financial assistance available to international students?

-Why do the MBA for Professionals Programs cost more than the Florida resident Full-Time Programs?
+Why do the Executive, Professional, and Online Programs cost more than the Florida Resident Full-Time Programs?

-From the student’s perspective, the greatest cost of the Full-Time Programs is the opportunity cost of not being able to work full time for one or two years.
-Students in the part-time programs are able to continue to earn income and often receive tuition assistance from their employers, substantially lowering their total investment.
+From the student’s perspective, the greatest cost of the Full-Time program is the opportunity cost of ceasing their current employment status for 1-2 years.
+Students enrolled in the Professional programs are able to continue to earn income and often receive tuition assistance from their employers, substantially lowering their total investment.